Smashed Potatoes with Olive Oil and Herbs

 They are made by boiling small new potatoes until tender, rolling them around in olive oil, smashing them onto a baking sheet, sprinkling them with herbs and seasoning, and roasting until they are buttery on the inside and crispy on the outside.
 They are simple, elegant, and oh-so-tasty.

-- 3 tbsp extra virgin olive oil, plus another tablespoon or two for drizzling
+- 3 tablespoon extra virgin olive oil, plus another tablespoon or two for drizzling

 - Preheat oven to 450 degrees.